njfamirm/anonymous-messenger-bot/README.md

 # Telegram anonymous message bot

-Telegram bot for contorol anonymous message, for chnnels admins or personal useage
+Anonymous messaging bot for channels or for personal use!

 Features
 ---